WoltLab/docs.woltlab.com/docs/tutorial/series/part_1.md

 The following features are defined in the grid view:

 1. The columns to be displayed and their order.
-1. Which columns can be sorted and what the default sorting is.
+1. Which columns can be sorted and what their default sorting is.
 1. What interaction options the user has with the displayed items.

 #### `personList.tpl`